 Graduates of the master's degree program in speech pathology are eligible for certification in Teaching Speech to Language-Impaired Students granted by the Pennsylvania Department of Education, the Certificate of Clinical Competence in Speech Pathology issued by the Council for Clinical Certification of the American Speech-Language Hearing Association (ASHA) and licensure in speech pathology issued by the Pennsylvania State Board of Examiners for Speech, Language and Hearing.
 Over the past seven years, 100 percent of the graduates have passed the National Examination in Speech Pathology and Audiology.

-- Submit a one-page, typed letter detailing your professional background, experience and rationale for seeking admission to the MS Speech-Language Pathology program
+a one-page, typed letter detailing your professional background, experience and rationale for seeking admission to the MS in Speech-Language Pathology Program

 three letters of recommendation from references who have knowledge of your academic and/or clinical background.
-This information must include the name, address, position, and telephone number of each reference.

 Bloomsburg University is approved to offer programs that lead to certification by the American Speech-Language-Hearing Association (ASHA) and licensure in Pennsylvania.
 BU’s Master of Science in Speech-Language Pathology program is designed to prepare you for the national exam required for certification and leads to eligibility for speech-language pathology licensure in PA.